justinfagnani/dom-templating-api-proposal/EXPLAINER.md

 A developer is using `.innerHTML` to create DOM from a mixture of developer-controlled strings, trusted data sources, and user-controlled data.
-Their system needs to be secure against XSS attacks, so they must escape all user-controller data before intepolating into their trusted strings.
+Their system needs to be secure against XSS attacks, so they must escape all user-controller data before interpolating into their trusted strings.

 ### Case 3: Reactivity